zoe-bresnahan/ece386-lab4/README.md

 Discuss the following: and add in keras model

 -Relative model sizes
+The keras model was much larger than the tflite model when we ran it in Colab during the prelab.
+The keras model was ~26.3MB and the tflite model was ~2.39MB which is about 10x bigger.

 -Relative performance for more vs. fewer images per run, and why